drengskapur/agentexec/README.md

-Here’s a comprehensive README that outlines the implementation plan for **Omnivex**.
-This README emphasizes simplicity, utilizes effective design patterns, and ensures a high-quality, user-friendly TUI experience.

----

-# Omnivex
+# AgentExec

-Omnivex is a versatile, TUI-based application designed to manage and orchestrate resources across multiple services, including **Rancher**, **Harvester**, **Artifactory**, **Gitea**, and **Zarf**.
+AgentExec is a versatile, TUI-based application designed to manage and orchestrate resources across multiple services, including **Rancher**, **Harvester**, **Artifactory**, **Gitea**, and **Zarf**.
 It provides a streamlined interface for package management and API-based infrastructure automation, making complex multi-cloud workflows simple and intuitive.

 ## Features